 Teaching will be in a supportive group setting, which involves pair and small group work.
 The interactive whiteboard and computers will help your learning.
 Handouts and worksheets will allow you to build up a folder of work.
 You will be given homework on a regular basis.

 Are there any other costs?
 Is there anything I need to bring?

 You will need a pen, some lined A4 paper and a folder to keep your work in.
 Your tutor will provide handouts and worksheets.

 When I've finished, what course can I do next?

-When you successfully complete this course, you should be able to join AE101B, the second part of Making progress at Entry level 1 and 2.
-You might also like to enrol on our Phonics course!
+When you successfully complete this course, you should be able to join AE201A in September, Making progress at Entry level 3.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.